TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 All above mentioned elements are produced at the factory.
 The decking strip panels may be manufactured by coiling method.
 In this case they are unfolded on the ground near the bottom and then attached to the joint frames.
 The decking strip panels may also be produced by per-sheet method.
 It is also a usual practice to manufacture the roof panels, consisting of frame and decking elements, attached to each other.
 In this case the roof panels are brought to the construction site specially packed.

-Conical framed roof may be produced in explosion-preventive version (easy-to-remove roof).The roof decking is not welded to the frame in this case, but remains attached only to the upper ring element of the wall.
+Conical framed roof may be constructed in explosion-preventive version (easy-to-remove roof).The roof decking is not welded to the frame in this case, but remains attached only to the upper ring element of the wall.
 This enables the decking to be torn off the wall in case of emergency pressure increase inside the body of the tank.
 The tank itself is not destroyed and the joint of the wall to the bottom remains safe.

 Spherical framed roof (domed roof)

-Spherical roofs may also be produced in explosion-preventive version.
+Spherical roofs may also be constructed in explosion-preventive version.
 The roof decking is attached only to the rim element around the roof.
 This enables the decking to be torn off the wall in case of emergency pressure increase inside the body of the tank.
 The tank itself is not destroyed and the joint of the wall to the bottom remains safe.